Oren Burks: Philadelphia Eagles

 On March 19, 2024, Burks signed a one-year contract with the Philadelphia Eagles.
 He made his first start as an Eagle in Week 17 against the Dallas Cowboys in place of Nakobe Dean, who missed that game due to an abdomen injury; he recorded a forced fumble in the 41–7 win.
+He finished the 2024 season with 41 total tackles (20 solo) and one pass defended.

 On January 12, 2025, during the Wild Card Playoff game against the Green Bay Packers, Burks recorded a forced fumble on the opening kickoff of the game.
 During that game he also took over the starting role in place of Nakobe Dean, who tore his patellar tendon during the game.
 In the game Burks recorded 4 tackles and 1 assist.

 In the third quarter of the NFC Championship game against the Washington Commanders, Burks forced a fumble against Austin Ekeler.
 The Eagles would go on to win that game 55–23 and advance to Super Bowl LIX.
 In the Super Bowl, Burks recorded 5 tackles as the Eagles beat the Kansas City Chiefs, 40–22, and won the second Super Bowl in Eagles franchise history.

 Cincinnati Bengals

 On March 17, 2025, Burks signed a two-year deal with the Cincinnati Bengals.
+He finished the 2025 season with 48 total tackles (17 solo), one pass defended, one forced fumble, and one fumble recovery.